YellowSharkMT/Django-Celery-Simple-Example/README.md

     [2014-08-27 13:54:36,274: WARNING/MainProcess] celery@high ready.

 Future activity from these workers will be logged to these windows.
-At this point, you'llwant to watch out for some initial exceptions, especially related to not being able to reach the broker (RabbitMQ).
+At this point, you'll want to watch out for some initial exceptions, especially related to not being able to reach the broker (RabbitMQ).
 Double-check that you are using the correct RabbitMQ username, password and vhost from the commands above.
 Those values are configured in the `dj_test_app/settings.py` file.
-If your setup is correct, you should have no further entries in the logged output.
+If your setup is correct, you should have no further entries in the logged output, at this point.

-To put this all together, you can now open up the Django shell, and run some tasks (use the first terminal window you had open, prior to launching the new ones for the celery tasks.
+Now to see Django and Celery in action together, you can now open up the Django shell, and launch some tasks (use the first terminal window you had open, prior to launching the new ones for the celery tasks.
 Or open up a new terminal, navigate to the project root, and activate your virtualenv).

 In the `dj_test_app/tasks.py` file, there are two tasks: `add`, and `multiply`.
 Import them, and run them via `.delay()`, or `.apply_async()`.
 While running these commands, be sure that you can observe the output for the celery workers.

     $ (venv) python manage.py shell
     >>> from dj_test_app.tasks import add, multiply